Managing Anemia with Mesothelioma

 If dietary changes don’t work, your doctor may advise a blood transfusion.
 A blood transfusion is usually a safe way to increase red blood cells quickly.
 It is also a quick way to ensure all organs are getting oxygen to prevent permanent damage.

-Complications of blood transfusions are uncommon but may include an immune system reaction, lung injury, infection, and circulatory overload when the heart cannot handle the influx of blood.
+Although complications of blood transfusions are uncommon, they may include an immune system reaction, lung injury, infection, and circulatory overload when the heart cannot handle the influx of blood.

 Self-Management of Anemia